 - Scans and x-rays

 - Quitting smoking

 - Getting enough and appropriate exercise

 Respiratory disease prevention

-Respiratory diseases are extremely widespread in the United States, with over 40 million people suffering from COPD and asthma alone.
+Respiratory diseases are extremely widespread in the United States alone, with over 40 million of which are people with COPD and asthma.
 However, COVID-19 increased that number as several people experienced severe respiratory problems like pneumonia, but to an extent that it may require a ventilator.
 Respiratory therapists have worked tirelessly to make breathing easier for patients.